 “The...video store.”

 “Yes.
 I knew you were following me.
 I almost ran away.
 Then we reached for the same movie.
 It's amazing how the human touch can make everything different.
-You became real when our hands touched.
-And not just some creepy guy following me.”
+You became real when our hands touched, and not just some creepy guy following me.”

 My laugh is trapped inside of me.
 My lips won't curl into a smile.